flojoy-ai/docs/docs/instruments-database/RF Signal Generators/Keysight-N5171B-EXG/Keysight-N5171B-EXG.md

 # Create a station to hold the instrument
 station = Station()

-# Connect to the Keysight N5171B EXG RF Signal Generator
+# Connect to the Keysight (Agilent) N5171B EXG RF Signal Generator
 n5171b = N51x1('n5171b', 'TCPIP0::192.168.1.1::inst0::INSTR')

 # Add the instrument to the station